lsulibraries/islandora-auto-ingest/readme.md

 paste the command into the terminal and press enter:

-The command with process, and should finishe with an ingest set number:
+The command will pre-process, and should finishe with an ingest set number:

 execute the ingest command: